Result: a richer version of Option

 To improve the quality of our error message, we should be more specific about the return type and consider explicitly handling the error.

-type can also be the return type of the main
+The Result type can also be the return type of the main function if

 specified explicitly.